 Due to the impact of COVID-19, data for Spring, Summer, and Fall 2020 are not included in the public reporting portal.
 Please e-mail us at email@example.com if you would like to make a public records request for information about a course offered during that time frame.
 Be sure to include the course number, section number, and instructor name in your request.

 We protect the anonymity of students in every course evaluation survey submitted.
 FSU contracts with an outside vendor, EvaluationKIT, to manage and store evaluation data.
 Instructors do not have access to which students responded.
 FSU technology administrators do not have access to a student’s identifying data on any evaluation.

 During a pre-defined window, instructors are free to customize the electronic version of the SPCI by adding questions specific to their course.
 (If you’re an instructor adding custom questions, you’re the only one who can view responses for those questions.)
 Course evaluation coordinators may also add custom questions on behalf of their college or department.

 Refer to the timeline below for the available window.
 (We’ll also notify you via email when each window opens and closes.)
 See How to Add Custom Questions for more information.

 Course Evaluation Timeline

-Though dates vary from semester to semester, the course evaluation timeline always includes predetermined windows for making sure courses are current in the registrar’s master course schedule, adding custom questions (if desired), and ordering and returning paper evaluations.
+Though dates vary from semester to semester, the course evaluation timeline always includes predetermined windows for making sure courses are current in the registrar’s master course schedule and custom questions are added (if desired).
 We notify instructors and departments by email as deadlines approach.